adarshnayak247/meeting-copilot-frontend/README.md

-# JarWiz AI Frontend
+# Meeting Copilot Frontend

-A modern React-based frontend for the JarWiz AI multimodal RAG system.
+A modern React-based frontend for the Meeting Copilot Frontend  multimodal RAG system.
 Features real-time meeting transcription, PDF document upload, intelligent Q&A with citations, and a clean three-panel interface.

 ## Features